-Appendix – Details of the Multiple Imputation Model
+Appendix G – Details of the Multiple Imputation Model

 Multiple imputation was carried out within SPSS Version 28.0 (IBM Corp, 2021).
 As recommended by Enders (2010), the model included all of the variables to be included in the main regression analyses (i.e., total IASMHS score, total CORE-OM score, total MMHLM score, total DDI score, length of service, and the POSS items), as well as several auxiliary variables (i.e., age, gender, ethnicity, rank, and department).